BilQCT/LocalPauli/README.md

 JuMP
 GLPK
 Distributions
+Polyhedra

 ## Instructions

-To create an environment for running StabTheory, in Julia REPL use the following commands:
+To create an environment for running LocalLambda, in Julia REPL use the following commands:

 using Pkg
 Pkg.generate("path/to/MyProject")